-If you are leaving healthcare and are not planning to return to work for a HOOPP employer, you will not have the opportunity to grow your pension further (but may be eligible to receive an annual cost of living adjustment as approved by HOOPP's Board).
+If you are leaving healthcare and are not planning to return to work for a HOOPP employer, you will not have the opportunity to grow your pension further (but may be eligible to receive an annual cost of living adjustment as approved by the HOOPP Board of Trustees).
 You may want to consider taking your pension as a lump-sum cash payment, less applicable taxes, or transferring the value of your pension to a registered retirement savings plan (RRSP).